 It’s hard to answer these questions with certainty.
-We know from the posting that both Barnes and Bach contributed to it.
-Using writing style analysis (I’ve used (JStylo-Anonymouth) suggests that Bach wrote the verbiage.
-If that was the case then what was Barnes’ share?
+We know from the posting that both Barnes and Bach created it.
+Using writing style analysis (JStylo-Anonymouth) suggests that Bach wrote the verbiage.
+But what was Barnes’ share?
 It is possible that as a professional animal photographer, she stumbled on Hunter’s original image and felt that she could repurpose it by attributing it to the fictitious Cesare Brai.
-As the “animal expert”, she could have also provided the “new age” insight into the wolf pack behavior.
+As the ‘animal expert’ and spiritual guru who uses the motto “Life is all about a sense of community, about building connection and heart,” she could have also provided the new age insight into the wolf pack behavior.

-By 2015, four years have passed since this image was originally seen on Frozen Planet and the chance that anyone would remember it would be slim.
-So the rational must have been that changing the name of the photographer and withholding the location of the shot would help add two additional layers of obscurity to the image.
+By 2015, four years have passed since the original wolf pack image was seen on Frozen Planet and the chance that anyone would remember it would be slim.
+So Barnes’s rational could have been that changing the name of the photographer and withholding the date and location of the shot would add three additional layers of obscurity to the image.

-What I find the most interesting about this and her other posts is that it required a significant amount of effort in terms of planning and execution and that her network produces large amounts of these type of materials on regular basis.
+What I find the most interesting about this and Bach’s other posts is that it required a significant amount of effort in terms of planning and execution and that her network produces large amounts of these type of ‘progressive’ materials on regular basis.